paragonie/random_compat/README.md

 ## Contributors

-This project would not be anywhere near as excellent as it is today if it weren't for the contriutions of the following individuals:
+This project would not be anywhere near as excellent as it is today if it weren't for the contributions of the following individuals:

 * [@CodesInChaos](https://github.com/CodesInChaos)
 * [Leigh (@lt)](https://github.com/lt)